Corgam/SS23_ADSP_TCF/README.md

 # Useful Scripts for MongoDB

 Once the project is set up, and the MongoDB container is running, you can execute some helpful scripts:

-Setup:

-- Install [Python 3.x](https://www.python.org/) and pip (Ubuntu: `sudo apt install python3-pip`).
-- Install pip packages `pip install pymongo faker`
-  - [PyMongo](https://www.mongodb.com/docs/drivers/pymongo/) this library provides a Python interface for connecting to and interacting with MongoDB.
-  - [Faker](https://github.com/joke2k/faker) is a Python library used for generating fake data, such as names, addresses, phone numbers, and more.
-It is utilized in this script to create realistic-looking data.

 Note: Make sure you have the MongoDB instance running.